|

 wise.
 (Luke 2:40,52)

-4) We sorry that we really fouled up
+4) We are sorry that we really fouled up

 the whole Christmas story as usually told.
 As we looked carefully at it, we've got no